tshddx/ai-project1/README.txt

 OUR RESULTS
 ===========

 We match or beat the number of moves for every solution provided.
-We beat the provided move number in cases in board 27 and 42 (as numbered in our application).
+We beat the provided move number in cases in board 27 and 42 (using the numbers in our application).